 Cultural change was the buzzword of the eighties and nineties in business.
 While much has been written about it …… we do know there are some essential elements to it.

-- Leadership is a critical component of culture and can make a difference, but much cultural change does not start at the top – typically it is a grassroots movement (Martin Luther King)
+- Leadership is a critical component of culture and can make a difference, but real cultural starts at the base.
+(Martin Luther King)

 - Symbolic action is essential: Pope Francis has engaged in some symbolic acts, but can anyone remember a symbolic action from the Australian leadership?
-The Synod planned are too little too late!
+The Synod planned is too little too late!

 - Changing the language and behaviour: The recent response was at best pathetic and at some levels absent.